 For example, many Introverted Alpha clients have shown that accumulating small wins helps them feel more at ease and connect better with women accordingly.

-These opportunities present themselves in everyday life and can have major confidence-raising benefits.
+Especially if they go through the Magnetic Confidence curriculum, they find that these opportunities present themselves in everyday life and can have major confidence-raising benefits.

 - Buying a house plant.